 If it is not to give effect to a court of protection decision nothing in the MCA allows deprivation of a person’s liberty, even where they lack capacity unless it is necessary to provide life-sustaining treatment or to prevent a serious deterioration in their condition and this is the only practical way in the circumstances.
 See s4 B.

-So there we have it, if the Court of Protection decides it is in your ‘best interests’, they can deprive you of your liberty effectively for life.
+So there we have it, if the Court of Protection decides it is in your ‘best interests’ you lose every decision for life.

 The autistic gentleman HL, could not be detained under MHA 1983 as he was autistic and as non verbal deemed incapable of being able to consent to treatment.

-So it would appear HL v UK, ironically, gave the UK government the excuse, to watertight its legislation to remove the liberty of the ‘incapable’ because it was in their ‘best interests’ avoiding any ECHR challenge on its lawfulness.
+So, it would appear HL v UK, ironically, gave the UK government the excuse, to watertight its legislation to remove the liberty of the ‘incapable’, because it was in their ‘best interests’ thus avoiding any ECHR challenge on lawfulness.

 Article 5 litigation in the ECHR does not appear to inquire into the reasonableness and merits of the process by which liberty is removed, only that it is ’ lawful’..